Cathedral of Santa María de Vitoria: History

 Construction of the cathedral of Santa María in Gothic-style began in the late 13th century and continued throughout the 14th century.
 It was conceived as a fortress church, with great volume and enclosed appearance, being part of the city's defences.

 Between 1496 and 1861, the building operated as a collegiate church, and it was that year when it was declared a cathedral.
 It has a Latin-cross plan, with a wide transept crossing and circular apse containing several chapels.

 The facade's portals are richly decorated with sculpture.
 The western portico is masterwork consisting of three portals: the central one consecrated to the Virgin, the left one dedicated to San Gil and the right one to the Final Judgement and Saint James.

-Nowadays it is being restored within the project of the Santa Maria Cathedral Foundation, which manages guided tours and is in charge of restoration works.
+The cathedral closed down to the public in 1994 after a partial collapse of a vault and major structural damages were found.
+It is being restored since then within the project of the Santa Maria Cathedral Foundation, which manages guided tours and is in charge of restoration works.